 What is ALS?

-There are several forms of motor neurone disease, known as MND and amyotrophic lateral sclerosis (ALS) is the most common form or type of the disease.
+There are several forms of motor neurone disease (MND) and amyotrophic lateral sclerosis (ALS) is the most common form or type of the disease.

 In the UK we use motor neurone disease (MND) as an umbrella term to cover all forms of the disease.
 In the USA, they use ALS as the umbrella term.

-You can find out more in Are there different types of MND? above.
+You can find out more on this page in the option Are there different types of MND?